federicamilinanni/SBtabVFGEN/README.md

 The input parameters to the model that distinguish different experiments.
-These quantities are known and can be influenced by the people who are performaing an experiment (or rather the real counterparts of these quantities can be influenced).
+These quantities are known and can be influenced by the people who are performing an experiment (or rather the real counterparts of these quantities can be influenced).
 These play the roles of (additional) parameters, but a different kind of parameter than in the Parameter table.
 Experiments are supposed to have the same